Shell Marine Global

 Tel: +44 (0) 207 934 5550

 The companies in which Shell plc directly and indirectly owns investments are separate legal entities.
-In this media release “Shell”, “Shell Group” and “Group” are sometimes used for convenience where references are made to Shell plc and its subsidiaries in general.
+In this announcement, “Shell”, “Shell Group” and “Group” are sometimes used for convenience where references are made to Shell plc and its subsidiaries in general.
 Likewise, the words “we”, “us” and “our” are also used to refer to Shell plc and its subsidiaries in general or to those who work for them.
 These terms are also used where no useful purpose is served by identifying the particular entity or entities. ‘‘Subsidiaries’’, “Shell subsidiaries” and “Shell companies” as used in this announcement refer to entities over which Shell plc either directly or indirectly has control.
 Entities and unincorporated arrangements over which Shell has joint control are generally referred to as “joint ventures” and “joint operations”, respectively.
+“Joint ventures” and “joint operations” are collectively referred to as “joint arrangements”.
 Entities over which Shell has significant influence but neither control nor joint control are referred to as “associates”.
 The term “Shell interest” is used for convenience to indicate the direct and/or indirect ownership interest held by Shell in an entity or unincorporated joint arrangement, after exclusion of all third-party interest.

-The content of websites referred to in this media release does not form part of this media release.
+The contents of websites referred to in this announcement do not form part of this announcement.